 Splitting income between yourself and your spouse is a great way to reduce taxes.
 There are two ways to accomplish this using an RRSP.

 The other way to split RRSP income is after the age of 65.
 Let’s say Mark is 72 and is now starting to create income from his RRSP through a registered retirement income fund (RRIF).
-For those 65 years of age or older, any RRIF income is considered pension income for tax purposes; if Mark’s spouse is in a lower income bracket, Mark can reduce his income tax bill by moving up to half of that income (but not the RRIF itself) to his spouse.
+For those 65 years of age or older, any RRIF income is considered pension income for tax purposes.
+If Mark’s spouse is in a lower income bracket, Mark can reduce his income tax bill.
+How?
+By moving up to half of that income (but not the RRIF itself) to his spouse.

 4. Reduce tax deductions at source

-Many people who contribute to RRSPs either throughout the year or right before the deadline wait until they file their tax returns to claim their RRSP tax deductions and get their refunds.
+Many people who contribute to RRSPs wait until they file their tax returns to claim their RRSP tax deductions and get their refunds.

-Although getting that refund feels pretty good, what you’re actually doing is giving the government an interest-free loan with your hard-earned money.
+Getting that refund feels good.
+But, what you’re actually doing is giving the government an interest-free loan with your hard-earned money.
 That’s pretty generous of you.